-Forget air fryers for a moment – when it comes to truly helpful kitchen appliances that will save you time, money and even help you boost the nutrition in your family's diet, it has to be the slow cooker.
+Forget air fryers for a moment – when it comes to truly helpful kitchen appliances that will save you time, money and even help you boost the nutrition in your family's diet, the slow cooker is our ultimate winner.

 Sure, they've been around forever, but there are many reasons to love cooking 'low and slow' with this unsung kitchen hero.